emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/workspaces-migration-guide.md

 let root_balance: U128 = view!(ft.ft_balance_of(root.account_id())).unwrap_json();
 ```

 Note how Example 2's `call!` and `view!` macros accept a contract function invocation as if it was just regular Rust.
-Unlike Axion Simulator, `workspaces-rs` never stores metadata about the deployed contract and hence does not support high-level syntax like that.
+Unlike Fermi Simulator, `workspaces-rs` never stores metadata about the deployed contract and hence does not support high-level syntax like that.
 This might change in the future once our ACI implementation is ready, but for the remainder of this section we will be migrating Example 1.

 Workspaces have a unified way of making all types of calls via a [builder](https://doc.rust-lang.org/1.0.0/style/ownership/builders.html) pattern.
 Generally, calls are constructed by following these steps: